michaelpoluektov/tf-hybrid-pruning/README.md

 # tf-hybrid-pruning

-TB2 individual project -- exploring hybrid optimisation methods for data-free inference optimisations on mobile devices.
+TB2 individual project - exploring hybrid optimisation methods for data-free inference optimisations on mobile devices.

+### Acknoledgements

+I would like to thank XMOS for generously sponsoring this project and express my gratitude to Andrew Stanford-Jason for providing valuable insight.

 ## Motivation